Portable computer: Grid Compass

 The Grid Compass ran its own operating system, GRiD-OS.
 Its specialized software and high price (US$8,000–10,000) meant that it was limited to specialized applications.
 The main buyer was the U.S. government.
 NASA used it on the Space Shuttle during the early 1980s, as it was powerful, lightweight, and compact.
 The military Special Forces also purchased the machine, as it could be used by paratroopers in combat.

 Post-IBM PC portables

 Compaq Portable and competitors

-Although Columbia Data Product's MPC 1600, "Multi Personal Computer" came out in June 1983, one of the first extensively IBM PC compatible computers was the Compaq Portable.
+Although Columbia Data Products' MPC 1600, "Multi Personal Computer" came out in the summer of 1982, one of the first extensively IBM PC compatible computers was the Compaq Portable.
 Eagle Computer then came out with their offering. and Corona Data Systems's PPC-400., the "portable" Hyperion Computer System.
 Both Eagle Computer and Columbia were sued by IBM for copyright infringement of its BIOS.
 They settled and were forced to halt production.
 Neither the Columbia nor the Eagle were nearly as IBM PC DOS compatible as Compaq's offerings.

 Commodore SX-64

-The first full-color portable computer was the Commodore SX-64 in January 1984..
+The first full-color portable computer was the Commodore SX-64 in January 1984.